pipwilson/blog/content/blog/2016/12/and-its-goodbye-from-him.md

 > It's just change management.
 It's not complicated; it's just hard.

 It's not only hard, but it needs to be continuous - large organisations have a tendency towards inertia that the internet and its users don't.
 The passion and energy of the people in Digital to take this on this challenge has been critical to our successes.
 It's something which I've also been amazed to watch them impart to others.
-The thousand new pages we've published in the last 12 months, and the thousand which are in various states of review and fact-checking right now wouldn't have been possible without the support and energy of all those departments we've been working with so far.
+The thousand new pages we've published in the last 12 months, and the thousand which are in various states of review and fact-checking right now, wouldn't have been possible without the support and energy of all those departments we've been working with so far.

 ## Colours

 When most organisations come to revamp their website, the primary focus is on look and feel.
 What colours does it use?
 What's the logo?
 For us it's been something more, a complete change in how we think about the site.
 A break from organisation-out thinking to be user-in.
-Most people coming to bath.ac.uk don't know or care about which group is a sub department of which faculty, what they care about is being able to find the right information quickly, and being able to understand it easily.
+Most people coming to bath.ac.uk don't know or care about which group is a sub department of which faculty.
+What they care about is being able to find the right information quickly, and being able to understand it easily.
 Our research so far has shown that our new templates, navigation and content guidance are doing this.
 They'll also continue to evolve as more departments come into Content Publisher and I look forward to watching the changes in the future.

 ## Finale

-We've had a number of people join the team in the last few weeks and I've been pleased to see them start to discover some of the things that kept me here so long - a variety of projects and products, an opportunity to expand your skills in many direction, a commitment to quality and an amazing team spirit.
+We've had a number of people join the team in the last few weeks and I've been pleased to see them start to discover some of the things that kept me here so long - a variety of projects and products, an opportunity to expand your skills in many directions, a commitment to quality and an amazing team spirit.

 I can only hope to find myself in another team with such a selection of hard-working, dedicated and passionate people in my next role.
 Thank you all.